bugsbugsbux/notes-on-nix/notes-on-nix.md

 dependencies to a specific version.

-As mentioned, the idea behind nix is not only to install packages in a declarative way, but also to configure them; this works well for global programs, but not so much for user-environments, which are configured in the home directory.
-The program "**home-manager**" allows to declaratively manage user-environments like one would manage the system environment with nix.
-Keep in mind that one must not edit the managed configurations manually, as home-manager overwrites these files!
+As mentioned, the idea behind nix is not only to install packages in a declarative way, but also to declaratively configure them.
+This works well if these programs are configured globally, but not so much for programs configured in the user's HOME folder, which nix (with a few exceptions) does not touch.
+Configuring a program in the HOME folder is still possible without any issues, however doing this manually is not in the spirit of a fully declarative system, which is why there is a solution by the nix community called "**home-manager**".
+Home-manager as a nix module integrates well with the rest of a NixOS configuration, however _it does overwrite_ the relevant configuration files in HOME.
+It will not be covered in this document and is not relevant to understanding nix.

 Nix comes with a simple but not very secure way of running virtual NixOS
 instances: **NixOS containers**.
 They share the host's nix store, which